Rapid Fire Questions

 Webcast Q&A: Sunday, 11 September 2011

-I answered questions chosen at random by Greg Perkins impromptu for Philosophy in Action Radio on 11 September 2011.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered questions chosen at random by Greg Perkins impromptu on 11 September 2011.
+You can listen to or download the podcast of just this section below – or check out the whole episode of Philosophy in Action Radio.

 The questions were: